ET-SPARK/Mini-Project-MERN/README.md

     MONGO_URI=mongodb+srv://<username>:<password>@vehicle-mini-app.nchcn.mongodb.net/
 "I will attache the connection string.""

-DB_URI: MongoDB connection string for the database.
+MONGO_URI: MongoDB connection string for the database.
 PORT: Port number to run the backend server (default is 5000).

 Run the backend server: